emirozturk/XCompress/README.md

 * `visualization <file_path>`
   * `file_path`: The path to the JSON file to visualize.

-For more detailed information, please check the documentation at [documentation](https://emirozturk.github.io/XCompress)
+For more detailed information, please check the [documentation](https://emirozturk.github.io/XCompress)

 ## Contributing